dndhubs/domspec/docs/journey/index.md

 ---
 layout: default
-title: The DNDHUBS DOMSpec Journey
+title: The DNDHUBS DOMSpecs Journey
 ---

-# The DNDHUBS DOMSpec Journey
+# The DNDHUBS DOMSpecs Journey

-Follow our journey as we build DNDHUBS DOMSpec, managed by DNDHUBS LIMITED (`https://dndhubs.com`), from concept to reality.
+Follow our journey as we build DNDHUBS DOMSpecs, managed by DNDHUBS LIMITED (`https://dndhubs.com`), from concept to reality.
 This is our story, shared openly with the community.

 ## Latest Updates